square/square-python-sdk/doc/models/inventory-change-type.md

 # Inventory Change Type

-Indicates how the inventory change was applied to a tracked quantity of items.
+Indicates how the inventory change was applied to a tracked product quantity.

 ## Enumeration